 - Sore and painful pressure points on your feet?

-- Pain relating to your rugby boots?
+- Pain when wearing your soccer boots?

 - Plantar Fasciitis or heel pain?

 - Lower back pain, sore knees or ankles?

 - Pain during or after exercise, or when you stand for long periods of time?

 - Recurring blisters when playing sport?